codeforpdx/recordexpungPDX/doc/development.md

 ## When Pulling Changes From Master

+These instructions are outdated given our current docker dev setup.
-Be aware that source code changes are not reflected in the Docker stack until you manually rebuild the Docker images.

-Additionally, database changes don't take effect until you ALSO replace the database Docker Volume, which is a persistent storage container attached to the ephemeral Docker stack container.
+Code changes to the database (tables or functions) are not reflected in the Docker stack until you manually rebuild the database Docker image and replace the database Docker Volume, which is a persistent storage container attached to the ephemeral Docker stack container.

  To perform both of these steps:

  ```
- make dev_stop
+ make dev_down
  make dev_drop_database
+ make dev_build
- make dev
+ make dev_up

  ```

 If you don't want to lose the contents of your database ... well we don't currently have a tool to automatically export/import the data.
 But we need it!
 See Issue #299, and feel free to add this feature.